ahuacate/sonarr/README.md

 ## 1.00 Easy Sonarr Configuration
-You have two choices to configure Sonarr - the Easy Method or manually enter all the edits yourself.
-If you choose manually proceed to Step 2 [HERE](https://github.com/ahuacate/sonarr/blob/master/README.md#200-manually-configure-sonarr-settings).
+You have two choices to configure Sonarr - the scripted Easy Method or manually enter all the settings yourself.
+If you choose the manual route proceed to Step 2 [HERE](https://github.com/ahuacate/sonarr/blob/master/README.md#200-manually-configure-sonarr-settings).

-The Easy Method uses our pre-built configuration files which includes all the required Sonarr settings except two:
+The scripted Easy Method uses our pre-built configuration files which includes everything except two key settings:

 *  Adding your NZB Usenet Index providers accounts which can be done by performing this step [2.05 Configure Download Clients](https://github.com/ahuacate/sonarr/blob/master/README.md#205-configure-download-clients)
 *  Setting your login password which can be done by performing this step [2.07 Configure General](https://github.com/ahuacate/sonarr/blob/master/README.md#207-configure-general); *and,*